ministryofjustice/hale-platform/opt/lua/README.md

 ### Per-pod rules cache + Redis-backed version counter

-Each nginx pod runs a single background timer (in worker 0) that polls `firewall:cache_version` from Redis once per second and mirrors the value into a per-pod shared dict (`firewall_rc_cache`).
-Every worker compares that value to its own in-memory copy on each request and re-reads `firewall:rules`/`:config`/`:allowlist`/`:blocklist` from Redis when they differ.
+Each nginx pod runs a single background timer (in worker 0) that polls `firewall:cache_version` and `firewall:penalties_version` from Redis once per second (one `MGET`) and mirrors the values into a per-pod shared dict (`firewall_rc_cache`).
+Every worker compares `cache_version` to its own in-memory copy on each request and re-reads `firewall:rules`/`:config`/`:allowlist`/`:blocklist` from Redis when they differ.
+When `penalties_version` advances, worker 0 calls `blocked_cache:flush_all()` immediately — because `ngx.shared` dicts are cross-worker, this single call clears stale auto-ban decisions for every worker in the pod.

+Writers bump the counters:
+- `INCR firewall:cache_version` — PHP admin save, ops scripts, after writing rules/config.
+- `INCR firewall:penalties_version` — `clear_penalties()` after deleting auto-ban keys.

-Writers (PHP admin save, ops scripts) bump the counter via `INCR firewall:cache_version` after writing.
-Total cost: one Redis `GET` per pod per second, regardless of worker count or traffic.
-Propagation
-latency: ~1 s cluster-wide.
+Total cost: one Redis `MGET` (two keys) per pod per second, regardless of worker count or traffic.
+Propagation latency: ~1 s cluster-wide.

 ### Schema validation lives in Lua, exposed over HTTP